 - Increased standards in obtaining medical and social histories for children waiting for adoption.
 This one seems pretty straightforward—and, shockingly, no comments seemed to have a problem with it.

 - Increased required education for prospective parents including training in trauma, characteristics of children who leave a home country for a new life, and for agencies to supply specific, direct points of contact for families in crisis after adoptions have been finalized.
 All of this training would be done before monies were paid to international agencies.
-Many, many of the comments submitted to the State department were concerned with this item, citing fears that they would have to wait even longer for adoption success, and that they would just have to essentially go to a foster care class.
-My (jaded, cranky) point of view is more along the lines of “I’d rather you take an extra 20 hours of lecture than you ‘rehome’ a kid that suffered trauma for which you were not prepared.”
+Many, many of the comments submitted to the State Department were concerned with this item, citing fears that they would have to wait even longer for adoption success, and that they would just have to essentially go to a foster care class.
+My (jaded, cranky) point of view is more along the lines of “I’d rather you take an extra 20 hours of a lecture than you ‘rehome’ a kid that suffered trauma for which you were not prepared.”

 - (I saved the most complicated for last) Allowing for the DOS, in connection with the Department of Homeland Security, to require agencies wishing to work in (certain, unspecified) countries to have additional certifications that would “enhance existing protections in the intercountry adoption process.”
 The way I read this, it appears that DOS acknowledges that some countries can be, well, shady in their international adoption practices.
 And when dealing with a shady country, prospective parents may be forced to use an agency that has received extra certifications and has been recognized as legitimate in both America and said shady country.
 This does not appear to be a willy-nilly sort of recognition, and the responsibility to obtain said certifications would be solely the job of the agency.
 Here is where the comments go INSANE: Some agencies, possibly fearing a drop in fees and legitimacy, have sent their clients to comment in bulk that “what if you de-legitimize my agency and then my baby never comes?”
 (I am making this observation on the many comments using the same verbiage and referencing the same agencies) Again, my (cranky, jaded) POV has less sympathy for an agency and more sympathy for the parents being told that they might not get their forever family.